 About me

-I’m currently a postdoc in the Biomimetic Robotics Lab at MIT.
 I completed my Bsc and Msc at ETH Zurich, starting in Mechanical Engineering and then specializing in Robotics, Systems and Control.
-During this time I spent a semester at TU Delft, and finished my master thesis at BioRob at EPFL working on how tails can be used in legged locomotion.
-Before joining the Dynamic Locomotion Group at Max-Planck Institute for Intelligent Systems, I spent a couple years in Ishiguro Lab at Tohoku University in Japan.
+During this time I spent a semester at TU Delft, and finished my master thesis with Auke Ijspeert at BioRob, EPFL, working on how tails can be used in legged locomotion.
+I spent a couple years in Ishiguro Lab at Tohoku University in Japan before joining the Dynamic Locomotion Group at the Max Planck Institute for Intelligent Systems (MPI-IS) in Stuttgart, Germany to do my PhD with Alexander Badri-Spröwitz.
+I finished my PhD in 2020, and spent a year as a postdoc at MPI-IS with Sebastian Trimpe before moving to MIT.